 We are completely virtual

-The Pixel Project specialises in online campaigns at the intersection of social media, new technologies, and the Arts/culture which are created as platforms and vehicles for specific communities to participate in efforts to end violence against women (VAW).
+The Pixel Project specialises in online campaigns at the intersection of social media, new technologies, and the Arts/pop culture which are created as platforms and vehicles for specific communities to participate in efforts to end violence against women (VAW).

 Our current roster of programmes and campaigns include:

-- Our Twitter Tag Team – Bringing the global audience worldwide relevant news and helpline information on VAW almost round the clock.
+- Our Twitter Tag Team (on hiatus) – Bringing the global audience worldwide relevant news and helpline information on VAW almost round the clock.

 - Our Facebook page – Providing up-to-date news, ideas to stop VAW and a discussion forum for supporters and newbies alike to talk about VAW.